 Students are encouraged to go through the above derivation process themselves

-Flow around a half-body can be obtained by the superposition of a uniform
+Flow around a half-body (or commonly referred to as a Rankine shape) can be obtained by the superposition of a uniform

 flow with a source.
 The combined stream function is given by